-6 Day Tasmania Tour Highlights
+6 Day Scenic Tasmania Tour | (SG6)

 - Lunch accompanied by FREE wine tastings at a lovely location in the Coal Valley.

 - A morning wandering the Salamanca Markets while shopping for Tasmania’s best local produce and craft.
-Also a great spot to sample many of the gourmet market food stalls.

 - Sample some of the best & freshest food and wine in all of Australia.

-- Fully accredited and experienced local guides.
+- Fully accredited and experienced local Tasmanian guides.

 - 5 x breakfasts included.
-5 x gourmet lunches in total.
+4 x gourmet lunches in total.

-- 1 x evening meal included.
+- 1 x evening meal included on the opening night.

-- Bottled water provided free on tour.
+- Bottled water provided free on all our Tassie tours.

-- FREE chocolate, wine & beer tastings.
+- FREE chocolate, wine, whiskey & Gin tastings.

 - 4 x afternoon tea, coffee & biscuits stops included FREE at scenic locations.